Qiskit/qiskit/docs/cdoc/qk-target.rst

 A mapping of instructions and properties representing the partiucular constraints of a backend.
-Its purpose is to provide the compiler with information that allows it to compile an input circuit into another that is optimized taking in consideration the ``Target``'s specifications.
+Its purpose is to provide the compiler with information that allows it to compile an input circuit into another that is optimized taking in consideration the ``QkTarget``'s specifications.
 This structure represents a low level interface to the main Target data structure in Rust, which represents the base class for its Python counterpart, :class:`.Target`.